BriBriBru/mlagents-sandbox/README.md

 ```shell
 pip install numpy==1.21.2
 ```
-You might get this error : "error: Microsoft Visual C++ 14.0 is required.", I saw that this could be fixed by installing the software [Visual Studio](https://visualstudio.microsoft.com/fr/vs/) with the module "Desktop development with C++"
+You might get this error : "error: Microsoft Visual C++ 14.0 is required.".

+I saw that this could be fixed by installing the software [Visual Studio](https://visualstudio.microsoft.com/fr/vs/) with the module "Desktop development with C++"

 9. Install ML-Agents